downinew/Unity-SimpleSeries/README.md

 Unity-SimpleSeries
 ==================

-This Repository contains all of my  Simple Series of Unity games
+This Repository contains my series of Simple Unity Games